I understand Medicaid’s five-year look back period and its transfer penalty. Most advice I see says that if money has b...Read more

-How Does the Medicaid Look-Back Period Work?
+How Does the Medicaid Lookback Period Work?

-The government does not want you to transfer all your assets on Monday in order to qualify for Medicaid on Tuesday, so it has imposed a penalty on people who transfer assets without receiving fair value in return.
+The government does not want you to transfer all your assets on Monday to qualify for Medicaid on Tuesday, so it has imposed a penalty on people who transfer assets without receiving fair value in return.

 Similarly, loans to family members can trigger a penalty period if there is no written documentation.
-The burden of proof is on the Medicaid applicant to prove that the transfer was not made in order to qualify for Medicaid.
+It is up to the applicant to prove that the transfer was not made in order to qualify for Medicaid.

 - A spouse (or a transfer to anyone else as long as it is for the spouse's benefit)

 - A trust for the sole benefit of a blind or disabled child

 - A trust for the sole benefit of a disabled individual under age 65 (even if the trust is for the benefit of the Medicaid applicant, under certain circumstances).